Personalization Architecture

 - Code quality over speed

-- Learning in public — document decisions
+- Learning in public — document decisions How USER.md Connects to SOUL.md

 USER.md Goes Stale

 This is the file that goes stale fastest.
 Priorities shift weekly if not daily.
 Recommended habit: Spend 5 minutes each evening updating current priorities and blockers.
-This is the single highest-leverage maintenance habit for agent usefulness.
+This is the single highest-leverage maintenance habit for task usefulness.

 File 3: MEMORY.md (What Persists)